Different ways to say I like in English

 But saying “I like…” and “I don’t like…” all the time can get really boring and it can show that your level of English is low.

-In this lesson, we are going to learn different ways to say I like and expressing dislikes.
+In this lesson of POC English, we are going to learn different ways to say I like and expressing dislikes.
 This lesson is divided into three parts: beginner, intermediate and advanced so that you will see how to take your English from one level to another.

 If you want to say what you like, you can simply say “I like…”.